Developing affordable housing

 Strategic housing contact details

-If you are a prospective developer or a parish council and would like advice on developing affordable housing or if you are looking for advice on the feasibility of developing affordable housing on a particular site, please contact us.Send Email
+If you are a prospective developer or a parish council and would like advice on developing affordable housing, or if you are looking for advice on the feasibility of developing affordable housing on a particular site, please use the pre-application process on the planning pages.Send Email